TakeJoshyy/Murphmon-Tourney-Feb-2025-T1-/readme.md

 Must be live and have VOD

-Seed limit: 150.
+Seed limit: 200.
 Cumulative score will be your 3 highest scoring runs combined.

 Cost of entry: Free!
-The Murph Mob Council have funded a $100 reward pool. ( Please note you have to be in the discord and have stated you're in for the prize pool )
+The MurphVerse Council have funded a $100 (worth in Twitch Bits) reward pool. ( Please note you have to be in the discord and have stated you're in for the prize pool )

 ## Point Breakdown
 Your cumulative score is your 3 best runs combined.
 All points are worth 1 point unless denoted by ().